 How Much Compensation For Facial Disfigurement Or Scarring

-The underlying reasons for facial disfigurement suffered will be considered when weighing up a compensation amount.
+The underlying reasons for the facial disfigurement that has been suffered will be considered when weighing up a compensation amount.
 This includes examining the extent of the injury and treatment required; whether or not there is facial scarring; the age of the victim and what kind of social and psychological impact has arisen.
 How much is a facial scar worth?

 What accidents cause scarring?

-A personal injury compensation claim involving scarring or disfigurement can occur in any manner of circumstances including, but not limited to, the following:
+A personal injury compensation claim involving scarring or disfigurement can occur in any manner of circumstances including, but not limited to: